ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ ARCore1.0InsideOutPositionalTracking.rar is a working Unity project you can use to build your own app with positional tracking enabled.
 You have to unzip it before importing it to Unity 2017.3.1f1 or later.

 ++ ARCore1.0InsideOutPositionalTrackingBasic.apk simple scene with positional tracking enabled.
-Should run smooth on all devices and delivers the overall best experience.
+Should run smooth on all devices even the S7 and delivers the overall best experience.

-++ ARCore1.0InsideOutTrackingSkyRoom.apk complex scene with some objects to interact with.
-Use the touchpad on the headset or the trigger button on your GearVR hand controller to fly through the room.
-The GearVR hand controller transforms into a wooden bat and allows you to interact with the objects in the room.
-Due to the additional objects, textures and physics this app runs not as smoothly on the S7.
-I will work on it to enhance the performance in the near future.

 ++ HelloARCore.apk	small app which visualises the scanning process of the ARCore app.
 Doesn't need to be signed because it does not run on the GearVR.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).